LSSTDESC/rubin_globus_compute/globus_configuration/compute_functions/README.md

 ## Test Your Function

-Create a `.env` environment file and add the following:
+Create a `.env` environment file (in the current folder where this README file is) and add the following:
 ```bash
 FUNCTION_ID="<PLACEHOLDER --> UUID of your registered Globus Compute function>"
 ENDPOINT_ID="<PLACEHOLDER --> UUID of your deployed Globus Compute endpoint>"